 Data science is an increasingly popular degree, probably because it can lead to all of the following fields:

-Visit our data science website for more information about the many data science opportunities at UIUC.
+Visit our data science website for more information about the many data science opportunities at Illinois.

 Information Science